timo/zasim/docs/index.rst

     is started.

 `ZASIM_QT`
-    Set this to "pyside" to use pyside, "pyqt" to try using pyqt (experimental) or anything else to not use Qt at all.
+    Set this to "pyside" to use pyside or anything else to not use Qt at all.

 .. seealso::